Senator Tartaglione Speaks Out Against Harmful Republican Federal Budget Bill

 Senator Tartaglione Introduces Senate Bill 19 to Raise Pennsylvania’s Minimum Wage

-Philadelphia February 13, 2025 – Following Governor Josh Shapiro’s lawsuit challenging the Trump Administration’s unconstitutional freeze of federal funding, Democratic Whip Senator Christine Tartaglione (D-Philadelphia), has issued the following statement:
+Philadelphia Febrero 13, 2025 – Following Governor Josh Shapiro’s lawsuit challenging the Trump Administration’s unconstitutional freeze of federal funding, Democratic Whip Senator Christine Tartaglione (D-Philadelphia), has issued the following statement:

 “I fully support Governor Shapiro’s decision to take legal action against the Trump Administration’s unconstitutional freeze of federal funding.
 Pennsylvania is owed billions in Congressionally-approved dollars that support critical programs—clean water, energy cost relief, job creation, and more.
 These funds are not political bargaining chips; they are lifelines for our communities.